Zen-Edge/Echofy/README.md

 ### Usage:

-  Any word with a # on it will be echoed when spacebar is pressed.
+  Any word with a # on/in it will be echoed when spacebar is pressed.

   `#them --> (((them)))`